gbeltrao/squidex-docs/04-guides/api.md

 When you change the field to be localizable the value will become the value for the master language, depending what the master language is at this point of time.

 ## OData Conventions
-The squidex API partially supports the OData url convention to query data.
+The squidex API supports the OData url convention to query data.

-We support the following url options.
+We support the following query options.

 ### $top